Sage-Bionetworks/portalsDocs/articles/sharing_settings.md

 ### Download permissions

-Download permissions give a Synapse user the ability to see the contents of a file entity and download the file to their own computer.
+Download permissions give a Synapse user the ability to see the contents of a File entity and download the file to their own computer.
 Having download permissions includes also having view permissions.

 ### Edit permissions